Mindshift rotation180 Pro

 In 2016 I spent 4 months traveling across the country on a photography expedition.
 Every day I was out taking pictures, hiking in the mountains, searching for waterfalls, and hunting for wildlife.
 Unfortunately, my “beginner's backpack” wasn’t cutting it.
 I only had room for a camera, 3 lenses and my Lee Filters kit.
 I was always making sacrifices on what gear to bring.
 “If I leave the wide-angle lens in the car, I can bring the Macro lens.”
 "If I hold my tripod, I can fit a water bottle in the side pocket."
 This was not good!
 I quickly learned that I should have invested in a better backpack.

 In 2017 I spent 3 months on another photography roadtrip, this time with the Mindshift rotation180 Pro.
 The difference was amazing!
-Now I had room for all the gear I needed, the pack was comfortable to wear, and the rotating feature made things so much easier in the field!
+Now I had room for all the gear I needed, the pack was comfortable to wear, and the rotating feature was a game changer!
+The rotation180 Pro made my life as a photographer so much easier, whether I was hiking in the mountains of Colorado, the deserts of Utah, or the forests of the Pacific Northwest.
+Having used this pack extensively, I can confidently recommend it to any nature photographer.

 The rotation180 is a 38L pack, the perfect size for a photographer who has a lot of gear.
 Once the weather warmed up in April I was excited to finally put it to use!
 I spent an afternoon collecting all of my camera equipment and laying it out.
 I wanted to see just how much could fit in the Mindshift pack.
 To my surprise, I was able to fit every single thing!
 A Nikon D750, Tokina 100mm, Sigma 35mm, Tamron 150-600mm, Nikon 24-70mm, Nikon 14-24mm, ResQLink, tripod, Nalgene bottle, headlamp, and random camera accessories.
 I never would’ve guessed that the Tamron 150-600mm would fit!
 I even had enough room left over for some snacks.